MatthijsKamstra/haxejs/03vanillajs/about.md

 ## Article about this subject!

 You can't find a lot of information about Haxe and JS.
-So if you find an article about the subject it's rare.
+If you find an article about the subject it's rare.

 The first one who wrote about VanillaJS in combination with Haxe is Philippe Elsass (also known as the FlashDevelop guy)
 It's a really interesting article and I suggest you read it: